Nfx1z/JS-Model_TF-API/README.md

 1. Ensure the key passed in the request body is `image`.
 2. Ensure the `.env` file is correctly configured with the required environment variables.
 3. Ensure the `key.json` file is present in the project root directory.
 4. `key.json` is used for Firebase authentication.
+Please refer to the [Firebase documentation](https://firebase.google.com/docs/admin/setup) for more information.

 ## Contributing